shraddhaopsmx/sample-rollouts-metric-plugin/README.md

 ### Attaching a debugger to debug build
 If using goland you can attach a debugger to the debug build by following the directions https://www.jetbrains.com/help/go/attach-to-running-go-processes-with-debugger.html

-You can also do this with many other debugers as well.
+You can also do this with many other debuggers as well.
 Including cli debuggers like delve.

 ### Running the plugin
 To run the plugin, you can run the following command you can start the argo rollouts controller with the plugin enabled